Evolinox/evolinox.github.io/docs/index.md

 hero:
   name: "Hej!"
-  tagline: "On this Page, you will find all Informations about Stuff i'm working on!"
+  tagline: "On this Page, you will find all Informations about my projects!"
   image:
     src: https://avatars.githubusercontent.com/u/72224389?v=4
     class: logo